 Diaz JV , Riviello ED , Papali A , Adhikari NKJ , Ferreira JC , 2019.
 Global critical care: moving forward in resource-limited settings.
 Ann Glob Health 85: 3.

 WHO Solidarity Trial Consortium Pan H et al. 2020.
 Repurposed antiviral drugs for COVID-19 - interim WHO solidarity trial results.
 N Engl J Med (Epub ahead of print). doi: 10.1056/NEJMoa2023184.

-Angus DC 2020.
+Angus DC et al. 2020.
 The REMAP-CAP (randomized embedded multifactorial adaptive platform for community-acquired Pneumonia) study.
 Rationale and design.
 Ann Am Thorac Soc 17: 879–891.